rajpnz/react-intro/README.md

 The instructions were followed from [How to deploy React App](https://hackernoon.com/how-to-deploy-a-react-app-to-github-pages).

+## Pre-requisites
+You will need to enter a Metlink api-key in the UI so calls can be made to the Metlink APIs.
+The api-key can be created at the [Metlink Developer Portal](https://opendata.metlink.org.nz/)

 ## Available Scripts

 In the project directory, you can run: